Pia-Koester/bookingplatform/README.md

 #### Get Activities

-To retrieve activities, clients can send a GET request to the /api/activities endpoint.
+To retrieve activities, clients can send a GET request to the `/api/activities` endpoint.
 Optionally, clients can filter activities by specifying query parameters:

 - instructor: Filter activities by instructor ID.
-- mon: Start date range for activities (inclusive) in ISO 8601 format.
+- start: Start date range for activities (inclusive) in ISO 8601 format.
-- sun: End date range for activities (inclusive) in ISO 8601 format.
+- end: End date range for activities (inclusive) in ISO 8601 format.
 - type: Filter activities by activity type ID.

 The response will contain a list of activities matching the specified filters.

 #### Booking and Cancelation

-To book a user for an activity, send a PUT request to /api/activities/:activity_id with the user ID in the request body.
+To book a user for an activity, send a PUT request to ` /api/activities/:activity_id` with the user ID in the request body.
-To cancel a user's booking for an activity, send a PUT request to /api/activities/:activity_id/cancel with the user ID in the request body.
+To cancel a user's booking for an activity, send a PUT request to `/api/activities/:activity_id/cancel` with the user ID in the request body.
 Admin Update
-Admins can update activity details by sending a PUT request to /api/activities/admin/:activity_id with the updated activity details.
+Admins can update activity details by sending a PUT request to `/api/activities/admin/:activity_id` with the updated activity details.